adotagarwal/WatchTower2/README.md

 | Casio   | Yes | No | Yes | Yes | Yes |
 | Junghans| Yes | Yes | Yes | Yes | Yes |

-Outcome: ~90% success at 9"
+Outcome: ~90% success at 9" (single antenna)

-In practice, I've found that watches on the Watch Tower will reliably sync every time, and most watches on my nearby watch stand will also sync most of the time.
-As a next step I may consider adding more towers to the Watch Tower to bring my whole collection closer to the antenna.
+In practice, I've found that watches on the Watch Tower will reliably sync every time, and most watches on my nearby watch stand will also sync most of the time using a single antenna.
+Adding the second antenna increases reliability to basically 100%.

 ## Alternatives considered